natysoz/expo-images-picker/README.md

 - `maxSelection` - max amount of images user need to select.

+- `existingSelectionIds` - array that includes the id's of those assets previously selected.
+Each value comes from the Asset in onSuccess callback. `optional`

 - `portraitCols` - Number of columns in portrait Mode.